lucaswarwick02/lucas-unity-assets/Runtime/Arcadian/Extensions/README.md

 ## `MonoBehaviour`

 A set of `MonoBehaviour` extension methods for timing and scheduling actions.
-Useful for invoking callbacks at the end of a frame, or smoothly running logic over a given duration without writing custom coroutines.
+Useful for invoking callbacks at the end of a frame.

 Example Usage:
 ```c#